 Miele Complete C3 Brilliant Vacuum: Best Splurge Vacuum

-The mid-range Shark Navigator Lift-Away Professional Bagless Upright Vacuum NV356E is the best overall vacuum on our list because of its powerful suction, its reasonable price, and its plethora of cleaning modes.
+The Shark Stratos Upright Vacuum is the best overall vacuum on our list because of its powerful suction and its versatility in cleaning different surfaces.

-The Lift-Away is an upright vacuum with the design of a lift-away canister.
+The Stratos features the same lift-away canister that the other models have.
 You can use it in upright mode or with the canister detached if you need to get into hard-to-reach spaces.
 All you need to do is push a button and the vacuum’s “Lift-Away” technology allows you to lift the canister away.

 Dyson Ball Multi Floor 2: Best Design Upright Vacuum Cleaner